sgeos/sgeos.github.io/_drafts/elixir-as-a-service_on_freebsd.markdown

 {% endhighlight %}

 Alternatively, **sys.config** can be used to pass in application configuration parameters.
-Application configuration parameters defined in this file can only be passed in as strings.
+In this file, application configuration parameters defined with environment variables must be strings.
 Pass the port setting in as above or add the following to **rel/sys.config**.
 The app module was written to work with either solution.
 Adding both files will not break anything.